Rangpur, Bangladesh: Air

-The city of Rangpur is served by Saidpur Airport, located at the north of the city.
-Saidpur airport is a domestic airport.
-Saidpur Airport is connected through several private airlines such as Novoair, US-Bangla Airlines, Air Astra & Biman Bangladesh Airlines, a government airline with main hub in the capital city of Bangladesh, Dhaka.
-A massive renovation work is going on at Saidpur Airport ahead of its planning to become the new International Airport for Northern Bangladesh region.
+The city of Rangpur is served by Saidpur Airport, located to the north of the city.
+Saidpur Airport is a domestic airport.
+Saidpur Airport is connected through several private airlines such as Novoair, US-Bangla Airlines, Air Astra, and Biman Bangladesh Airlines, a government airline with its main hub in the capital city of Bangladesh, Dhaka.
+A massive renovation is going on at Saidpur Airport ahead of its planned transformation into the new international airport for the northern Bangladesh region.